MoralesJonathan/node-console-colors/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/MoralesJonathan/nodeconsolecolors/issues).
+Contributions, issues and feature requests are welcome!<br />Feel free to check [Issues page](https://github.com/MoralesJonathan/nodeconsolecolors/issues) and the [Contributing Guide](CONTRIBUTING.md).

 ## ❤️ Show your support